HendrikHenselmann/Haskell-Neural-Network/README.md

 # Neural Network written in Haskell
- This is an implementation of a Neural Network written in Haskell.
+ This is an implementation of a Neural Network Framework written in Haskell.
 I wrote it solely to deepen my understanding of Neural Networks.
 It is not meant to be used for real world applications.

 ## Setup
 You need the Haskell tool **stack** to setup, build and execute this project.